paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 (4) **Return of amounts not used within 5 years** — If an amount contributed under an agreement under paragraph (1) is not used under this subsection within 5 years after it was contributed, the Secretary of Energy shall return that amount to the person who contributed it.

-(5) **Notice to congressional defense committees** — Not later than 30 days after the receipt of an amount contributed under paragraph (1), the Secretary of Energy shall submit to the congressional defense committees a notice specifying the purpose and value of the contribution and identifying the person who contributed it.
-The Secretary may not use the amount until 15 days after the notice is submitted.

-(6) **Annual report** — Not later than October 31 of each year, the Secretary of Energy shall submit to the congressional defense committees a report on the receipt and use of amounts under this subsection during the preceding fiscal year.
+(5) **Annual report** — Not later than October 31 of each year, the Secretary of Energy shall submit to the congressional defense committees a report on the receipt and use of amounts under this subsection during the preceding fiscal year.
 Each report for a fiscal year shall set forth—

   (A) a statement of any amounts received under this subsection, including, for each such amount, the value of the contribution and the person who contributed it;